 Cytokinin concentration in coconut water was shown to vary according to the species with the highest levels identified in immature coconut water compared to the mature stage of coconut development.
 Again, trans-zeatin riboside was the major cytokinin compound present.
 (Source)

-Although more research is need on coconut water and its cytokinin benefits, these substances may offer useful nutrients to humans and ones to keep an eye out for in future studies on coconut water.
+Although more research is needed on coconut water and its cytokinin benefits, these substances may offer useful nutrients to humans and ones to keep an eye out for in future studies on coconut water.

-Since it's not required to say whether products are indeed pasteurized, most opt-out as it's not necessarily a selling point.
+Since it's not required by manufacturers to say whether products are indeed pasteurized, most opt-out as it's not necessarily a selling point.
 A few suppliers are now using a non-heat treatment method to remove impurities, like cold-water high-pressure processing (or HPP), which retains greater natural enzymes.

 Commercial coconut water kefir is also available as an enzyme active and probiotic-rich health drink option.
 You can also make homemade kefir from commercial coconut water or from the water extracted from fresh young coconuts.